plexidev/quick.db-guide/README.md

 | `npm run astro ...`    | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro --help` | Get help using the Astro CLI                     |

-To deploy your site to production, check out our [Deploy an Astro Website](https://docs.astro.build/guides/deploy) guide.

 ## Page metadata

 Astro uses frontmatter in Markdown pages to choose layouts and pass properties to those layouts.
 If you are using the default layout, you can customize the page in many different ways to optimize SEO and other things.
 For example, you can use the `title` and `description` properties to set the document title, meta title, meta description, and Open Graph description.